hellowac/mapnik-wiki-zh-cn/GettingStarted.md

  * Run this way the script will continually write over and open the world.png map.
  * Now you can easily open the script in a separate text editor and try changing the dimensions, colors, or datasource (remember to use the correct projection).

-To view the XML approach to make this same map head over to [XmlGettingStarted / Tutorial 2](XMLGettingStarted) which shows the use of XML map configurations.

 To download this script along with other tutorial scripts see: http://code.google.com/p/mapnik-utils/